jamcha-aa/init/README.md

 - migemo (and cmigemo)
 - org-license
 - yatex
-- emms (comment out in Windows)
+- emms (comment out on Windows)
-- mew (comment out in Windows)
+- mew (comment out on Windows)
-- navi2ch (comment out in Windows)
+- navi2ch (comment out on Windows)
-- twittering-mode (comment out in Windows)
+- twittering-mode (comment out on Windows)
 - mewconf and org-feed are my personal settings of e-mail and RSS.

 This init.el works well on an old netbook (such as Thinkpad X121e, which passmark cpu score is 616).
 Emacs replaces heavy web applications to light-weight elisp packages (e.g., firefox to eww, gmail to mew, etc).